Travel Guide: Safety in Juarez and El Paso [2023]

 On that same note, leave your debit cards behind, too.
 You just have no use for it, and a credit card offers you a layer of protection.
 If someone steals your debit card and figures out your PIN, you’ll never get your money back.

 Finally, and probably most importantly, don’t try to do anything illegal.
-Like I wrote in my Tijuana travel guide, cartels will completely leave you alone until you give them a reason not to.
+Like I wrote in my Tijuana travel guide, cartels leave you alone until you give them a reason not to.
 The two biggest industries of cartels in border cities are drugs and prostitution.

-Marijuana and all other drugs are completely illegal in Mexico, as is prostitution, and looking for either of those things can only open up bad doors.
+Marijuana and all other drugs are completely illegal in Mexico.
+As is prostitution, and looking for either of those things can only open up bad doors.
 Anyone that offers you either of those things is someone you want to walk away from without acknowledging, too.

 Is Juarez Worth Visiting?

 As the second largest city on the Mexican side of the U.S. border and the biggest city in the state of Chihuahua, there is a ton to see and do in Juarez.
-Juarez has been one of Mexico’s most important major cities for a very long time, and it is a place that foreign tourists avoid far too much.
+Juarez has been one of Mexico’s most important major cities for a very long time.
+And it is a place that foreign tourists avoid far too much.

-The city center is lively and fun, the Kentucky Bar is the literal home of the margarita, and the main attractions are all perfectly safe to explore.
-While Juarez may not have any beautiful beaches like beach resort cities such as Playa del Carmen or Puerto Vallarta, it is filled with authentic experiences waiting to be had.
+While Ciudad Juárez may not have any beautiful beaches like beach resort cities such as Playa del Carmen, Los Cabos, or Puerto Vallarta, it is filled with authentic experiences waiting to be had.

-We thoroughly enjoyed visiting Ciudad Juarez and we recommend it to any traveler looking to explore one of the less visited parts of Mexico – especially if you already plan to visit El Paso.
-If you use common sense and avoid illicit activities, you will likely have a blast in Juarez, and you’ll have visited a place that most other foreign visitors to Mexico avoid.
+If you use common sense and avoid illicit activities, you will likely have a blast in Juarez.
+You’ll also have visited a place that most other foreign visitors to Mexico avoid.
+Who needs Mexico City!

 American Family at Cathedral in Juarez Mexico